 • Automated Software Updates

-• Make updating and patching critical software routine, not requiring user initiation.
+• Ensure that updating and patching critical software is automatic and routine, eliminating the need for user initiation.

 Inventory/Categorize Risks